BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Costs of Deploying the LAMP Platform.md

+---
-# Costs of Deploying the LAMP Platform
+title: Costs of Deploying the LAMP Platform
+slug: costs
+---

 The components of the LAMP Platform rely on IT infrastructure that can be self-hosted by your organization (sometimes called "on-prem") or hosted by a cloud provider such as Amazon or Google.